 On-site administrative and enrollment services are limited.
-An extensive technology collaboration program enables students to communicate with Admissions, the Bursar, and the Registrar in Cambridge.
-Students register, view their records, and stay in touch with faculty, program coordinators, and deans online.
-Web conferencing between the regional centers and Cambridge maintains our close affiliation and insures consistency.
-We have state-of-the-art distance learning that students access from their computers.
+An extensive technology collaboration program enables students to communicate with Admissions, Student Records, the Bursar, and the Registrar in Cambridge.
+Students register, view their records,

 See detailed practical information about the Cambridge campus and regional centers at the end of this catalog.